LeegenSteven/NetworkAgent-dev/environment/Readme.md

 ## Setup GCP environment variables

 Setup the following environment variables.
-They are used throughout the rest of the setup docs.
+They are used throughout the setup docs and installation scripts.

 ```
 export GOOGLE_PROJECT=<YOUR PROJECT>